by Andrew Cochran

 Early periods of AI research sometimes are referred to as GOFAI, or good old-fashioned AI, recalling a simpler time when the field revolved around logic and reasoning.
-Most early work on AI followed this path, with a belief that computers could be instructed to emulate logical thinking.
-This required precise instructions written as computer code and is commonly known as symbolic computing or symbolic AI.
+The earliest work on AI followed this path, believing that computers could be instructed to emulate logical thinking.
+This requires precise instructions written as computer code and is commonly known as symbolic computing or symbolic AI.

-Today, many AI machines are not given step-by-step instructions and instead are presented with large volumes of representative data, from which they ‘learn’ meaning.
+Today, many AI machines are not given step-by-step instructions and instead are presented with large volumes of representative data from which they ‘learn’ meaning.
 These learning-based systems have many variants, such as deep learning, generative adversarial networks, convoluted neural networks, reinforcement learning, and others.
 Each has differences in how they go about their work.
-Stages beyond present-day AI are imagined frequently.
+Stages beyond present-day AI are frequently imagined.